Learn what colors make blue and why you can’t mix true blue from other colors. Get proven workarounds and color mixing tips that work.

 What colors make blue?
 Now you know the truth.

 No colors can make true blue.
-Blue is a primary color.
-It stands alone.
+Blue is a primary color that stands alone.
+But I showed you workarounds that actually work.

 Frequently Asked Questions